Skip to main content

 The Anxiety Model

 Kernle tracks “memory anxiety” — a measure of memory system health.
-This helps you know when to save or consolidate.
+This helps you know when to save or promote.

 Dimensions